FarronF/limerick-council-meetings/meetings/2023/12/08-Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 22nd September 2023.md

 Submitted email from the Office of the Garda Commissioner acknowledging receipt of correspondence

-dated 8th June, 2023 in relation to legislation on the introduction of body worn cameras.--- **5.Question submitted by Councillor Sean Hartigan**
+dated 8th June, 2023 in relation to legislation on the introduction of body worn cameras.
+---
+**5.Question submitted by Councillor Sean Hartigan**

 ***I will ask at the next Meeting of the Joint Policing Committee, what action has been taken to address***